} {

-If sales communications are your early text message exchanges, sending a quote is the formal invitation for a first date.
+If sales communications are your early text message exchanges, sending a quote is the formal invitation to meet for dinner.
 The quote is a written representation of your business — a tangible precursor to what will hopefully be a long-term relationship.

 A quote, or proposal, is a formal document that details the total price of a given set of goods or services.